 - Permission to Examine

-All researchers wishing to use manuscripts will be required to complete a “Manuscript Reader Application” giving full information about the subject, scope, and purpose of the research being undertaken.
+All researchers wishing to use manuscripts will be required to register as a patron in the Special Collections Request System (Aeon) giving full information about the subject, scope, and purpose of the research being undertaken.
 Researchers working on-site must show current photo identification.
-As part of its research and educational mission, the Library routinely grants permission to examine its Special Collection Collections Department manuscripts holdings to qualified researchers, however this use is subject to whatever restrictions that may have been placed on the manuscripts by the donors or by the Library itself.
+As part of its research and educational mission, the Library routinely grants permission to examine its Special Collection manuscripts holdings to qualified researchers, however this use is subject to whatever restrictions that may have been placed on the manuscripts by the donors or by the Library itself.

 Many of the materials in Special Collections are in copyright and so fall under applicable U.S. copyright law.
 When that is the case, all reproductions (of whatever nature) are provided for the researcher’s individual scholarly use only.
 Title 17, United States Code, governs the making of photocopies or other reproductions of copyrighted materials.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specified conditions is that the photocopy or reproduction is not to be “used for any purpose other than private study, scholarship or research.”

-The researcher must fill out a Manuscript Collections Photocopy Request Form listing all items for which a photocopy is requested.
+The researcher must fill out a request in the Special Collections Request System (Aeon) listing all items for which a photocopy is requested.
 The form will include a statement specifying that the researcher agrees to not publish, or otherwise reproduce, the material in any form without the permission of the author or the copyright holder, as regulated under US copyright law.
-The researcher will sign and date the photocopy request form.
 The Department reserves the right to deny requests for reproductions if the material is determined to be too fragile to copy, or if in its judgment the copying would involve violation of copyright law.

 If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of “fair use,” that user may be liable for copyright infringement.
 It is the legal responsibility of the researcher to secure permission to publish, not only from the institution having custody of the manuscripts, but also from the owner of copyright.